 Tests used to diagnose an aneurysm include:

 Surgery may be done.
-The type of surgery and when you need it depends on your symptoms and the size and type of aneurysm.
+The type of surgery that is done and when you need it depend on your symptoms and the size and type of aneurysm.

-Call your health care provider for if you develop a lump on your body, whether or not it is painful and throbbing.
+Call your provider if you develop a lump on your body, whether or not it is painful and throbbing.